 Although not bound by Kyoto Protocol GHG emissions limits, Brazil is committed to fighting global warming.
 In partnership with WRI and other organizations, the Brazilian government launched the Brazil GHG ProtocolProgram, a voluntary public registry of corporate greenhouse gas emissions.
 Participants will log annual inventories of emissions and will receive training on accounting practices and management reduction strategies.
 Sixteen major corporations joined the effort, the first program of its kind in South America.

 Standardizing how greenhouse gases are measured and reported lays the foundation for future mitigation efforts.
 Our goal is to expand the program and bring GHG accounting tools and training to the agricultural, biofuel, and forestry sector, which are major sources of greenhouse gas emissions in Brazil.

 China makes and uses almost half of the cement in the world.
 Between now and 2030, some estimates are that China will erect half of all buildings expected to be constructed in the world.
 Cement is an energy intensive and polluting business currently responsible for 15% of China’s emissions of carbon dioxide.

 Working with China’s National Development and Reform Commission (NDRC)

 and the China Building Materials Academy, WRI is providing greenhouse

 gas (GHG) accounting tools and training to help cement companies

+measure GHG emissions and better understand their energy needs.
 It’s a critical step in helping a booming industry meet government

 mandated energy reduction goals.